dominikborkowski/packer-aws-runner/README.md

 ### GOSS

-There are two versions of GOSS included: musl and glibc based one.
+There are two versions of GOSS included: musl (default) and glibc based one.
 Former can be used to run checks from the packer container, while the latter one can be copied into the target system with packer and executed there.

+In addition, there is an ARM64 goss version compiled for ARM64 architecture, which can be used to test from inside targets running on that platform.

 ### Location of tools

 * /bin/goss
 * /bin/goss-glibc
+* /bin/goss-glibc-arm64
 * /bin/packer
 * /bin/packer-provisioner-goss